One Nation Queensland: 2000s

 Just days prior to the close of electoral rolls for the 2001 state election, the party was re-registered.
 In the shortest permissible election campaign (26 days), One Nation received 8.7% of the vote on election day, and retained three seats.
 The 2001 election resulted in the biggest Labor landslide since 1935.
-During the campaign Labor had depicted the National–Liberal Coalition as being beholden to, and secretively controlled by, One Nation.
+During the campaign Labor had depicted the Liberal–National Coalition as being beholden to, and secretively controlled by, One Nation.

 After losing two seats at the 2004 state election, the party largely became dormant.
-It held onto one seat in the following election (2006), having fielded a total of four candidates out of a possible eighty-nine across the state.
-By the March 2009 state election the party fielded just two candidates and received less than 10,000 votes.
+It held onto one seat in the following election (2006), having fielded a total of four candidates out of a possible 89 across the state.
+By the March 2009 state election the party fielded just two candidates and received fewer than 10,000 votes.
 By the end of the year, One Nation had been de-registered by the Electoral Commission (ECQ) with the party not meeting the 500-member threshold to maintain its registration status.
 State Secretary Rod Evans stated that the party would fight the decision in court, claiming the party had over 1,000 members.
 The party's claim was dismissed in court in January 2010 and the ECQ decision was upheld.